[Edge] Unlock IKEA BILRESA scroll wheel and dual button

 Going down to IKEA tomorrow see what the have in stock

 I wasn’t very happy with the dimming using the wheel so I’ve added some advanced features.
-Updated comment for version 2026-01-29 using new stock capabilities.
+Updated comment for version 2026-01-29 using new stock capabilities and the new app features introduced mid-April.

 Basic dimming with BILRESA scroll wheel

-The easiest way to dim is assigning a fixed brightness step to the left and right actions.
+If the official way was not available for your lights, the easiest generic way to dim is assigning a fixed brightness step to the left and right actions.

 Step or Adjust actions depend on the driver you use for the lights:

-• For Matter bulbs you can use this same Matter Playground driver which also supports adding transition times and On/Off behaviour.
+• For Matter lights, stock drivers support them and you’ll see the Adjust brightness action.
+Alternatively, for Matter bulbs you can also use Matter Playground driver which supports customizing the transition times and On/Off behaviour.

-• For Zigbee bulbs you can use Lights Multifunction Mc.
+• For Zigbee bulbs you can use Lights Multifunction Mc, SmartThings is adding them to stock drivers too but it’s not yet in production.

 The wheel more or less repeats the events while scrolling, many if you go slow, not so many if you go fast to avoid flooding the hub.
 You’ll get multiple steps and kind of works.
 You could say it’s fine, but not great.
 Lacks precision and speed.